islaytitans/alien/docs/src/GM/hod3.md

   - They were also close to finding a virus that will [kill the Living Proto-Hive](#weaponizing-the-virus)
 - Medical Log
   - Webb's log can provide info relating to Clerke's Clues p28
-  - Also notes that the biomedchanoid beings (the perfected) appear to be blind to creatures in hypersleep
+  - Also notes that the biomechanical beings (the perfected) appear to be blind to creatures in hypersleep
 - Experiments
   - Several dead cell culture dishes are scattered around
   - Some are Clerke's and Webb's necrotic virus and the others are partial successes reproducing 26 Draconis Strain p28
 - NDD Meds
-  - 5 doeses of Chil-X
+  - 5 doses of Chil-X
-  - 2 doeses of NeuroTic
+  - 2 doses of NeuroTic

 ### Warden Quarters, emergency cryosleep pods